Worried about a child’s safety?

 If you are a professional and want to make an enquiry to children’s social care you need to complete the multi-agency enquiry form unless your enquiry is to discuss an allegation made against an adult working with children, in which case you should contact the Local Authority Designated Officer (LADO) service.
-Find out what to do when making an enquiry.

 About the MASH

 The MASH is the central resource for the whole of Devon receiving all safeguarding and child protection enquiries.
 It is staffed with professionals from a range of agencies including police, probation, fire, ambulance, health, education and social care.
 These professionals share information to ensure early identification of potential significant harm, and trigger interventions to prevent further harm.